Skycoder42/QtDataSync/README.md

 To actually run the server, it needs to connect to a SQL Database.
 A little more specific: A PostgreSQL database.
 You can specify a different one, by setting a custom database driver in the configuration file, **but** the SQL used is PostgreSQL, so unless your DBS supports the same SQL flavor, you won't be able to get it running without modifications.
 You can host a PostgreSQL database using docker by running `docker-compose up -d` from `tools/qdatasyncserver`.
 This is further described in the example explaining how to set up the server.

 ### Docker
-The `qdsappserver` is also available as docker-image, [`skycoder42/qdsappserver`](https://hub.docker.com/r/skycoder42/qdsappserver/).
+The `qdsapp` is also available as docker-image, [`skycoder42/qdsapp`](https://hub.docker.com/r/skycoder42/qdsapp/).
 The versions are equal, i.e. QtDataSync version 4.0.0 will work with the server Version 4.0.0 as well.
 The server is somewhat backwards compatible.
 This is checked on runtime for any client that connects.

 ## Usage
 The datasync library is provided as a Qt module.
 Thus, all you have to do is add the module, and then, in your project, add `QT += datasync` to your `.pro` file!
 Please note that when you deploy your application, you need both the library *and* the keystore plugins you intend to use.